-- Allow users to easily identify trends and patterns in data (for example, such as whether sales are going down or whether the first Friday of the month always has a spiked call volume, etc.).
+- Allow users to easily identify trends and patterns in data (for example, whether sales are going down, whether the first Friday of the month always has a spiked call volume, etc.).

 - Allow users to identify relationships in data (for example, whether the night production process flounders whenever a certain person is in charge).

 - Allow users to identify a frequency in data (for example, how often a product is purchased in a specific geographical area).